balewgize/background-remover-django/README.md

 ### Features
 - Downloadable final result
-- Transparent background (PNG format)
+- Transparent background
+- Dropbox for media storage in production

 <p align="right">(<a href="#readme-top">back to top</a>)</p>